 The issues that make national security policies, regulations, and law so complicated and unusual play to our strengths.
 Our deep subject-matter knowledge is absolutely vital in mitigating our clients’ risks because errors or omissions, even seemingly minor ones, can have disastrous long-term effects on a company’s bottom line.
 We are one of the most experienced and knowledgeable national security teams in the country.
 Many of our attorneys have lengthy and distinguished track records in government service and have consulted on national security issues for key government agencies.
 Nobody knows this area of law better than our team, and in many instances our team helped develop the legal framework and write the regulations that impact national security concerns.

-In addition, any acquisitions by non-U.S. buyers of a company holding a facility security clearance (FCL) are subject to DSCA approval.
-Companies subject to Foreign Ownership, Control or Influence (FOCI) cannot receive or retain an FCL unless FOCI has been effectively mitigated through an agreement or other mechanism approved by DSCA.
-We have represented a wide range of companies with transactions subject to DSCA jurisdiction, from the due diligence phase to implementation to FOCI mitigation measures.
+In addition, any acquisitions by non-U.S. buyers of a company holding a facility security clearance (FCL) are subject to DCSA approval.
+Companies subject to Foreign Ownership, Control or Influence (FOCI) cannot receive or retain an FCL unless FOCI has been effectively mitigated through an agreement or other mechanism approved by DCSA.
+We have represented a wide range of companies with transactions subject to DCSA jurisdiction, from the due diligence phase to implementation to FOCI mitigation measures.

 Why we are different.